ryansobol/mango/README.md

 **TIP:** The revision and arch-type may differ on your machine.

-### Installing the Mango gem

-Mango, and all its necessary components, are packaged as RubyGems for easy distribution.

-    $ gem install mango
+### Ensuring Bundler is installed

+I also highly recommend using [Bundler](http://bundler.io/) to install Mango and it's gem dependencies.

+    $ bundle -v
+    Bundler version 1.3.5

-### Upgrading a Mango website
+### Creating a new app

-Simply edit the gem version in your website's `Gemfile` and re-install with [Bundler](http://gembundler.com/).
+First, create a new directory for your app.

+    $ mkdir app-name
-    $ cd /path/to/your/app
+    $ cd app-name

-    $ cat Gemfile
+Then, create a `Gemfile` wit the following contents:

     source "http://rubygems.org"
     ruby "2.0.0"
     gem "mango", "~> 0.7.0"

+### Installing the Mango gem

+I recommend installing Mango, and all its necessary components, inside your app's directory.

+    $ bundle install --path vendor/bundler --binstubs

+### Upgrading a Mango website

+Simply edit the Mango version in your website's `Gemfile` and re-install.

     $ bundle install

 GETTING STARTED